 He told me if I returned to see my grandmother, someone who was keeping an eye out for me there would do me harm.
-I was also banned from speaking to my Mom.
-Mom continued to support me by sending my money to grandma, who gave it to Hayley, who gave it to a friend in the neighbourhood, who attended my college, who then gave it to me.
+I was also banned from speaking to my mom.
+Mom continued to support me by sending my money to Grandma, who gave it to Hayley, who gave it to a friend in the neighbourhood, who attended my college, who then gave it to me.

-To speak to me my Mom, I had to save her name as Alyssa and when she called, I had to answer like it was one of my friends from school.
-However, eventually he caught on and tried to take my cell phone.
+To speak to me my mom, I had to save her name as Alyssa and when she called, I had to answer like it was one of my friends from school.
+However, eventually, he caught on and tried to take my cell phone.

 Mom says it was one of the most frightening experiences as a mother.
 She was thousands of miles away doing all she could.
-She could barely speak to me without endangering my life, and she had called, and my last words to her was, “He’s coming!
+She could barely speak to me without endangering my life, and she had called, and my last words to her were, “He’s coming!
 He’s coming!”
 After that, all she could hear was screaming.

 When I saw him coming, I had run out of the house.
 His family’s house was atop a hill on a street overlooking the sea.
-Rain and poor drainage had stripped away much of the asphalt, leaving pot holes that could twist or break a leg.
+Rain and poor drainage had stripped away much of the asphalt, leaving potholes that could twist or break a leg.
 The streetlights overhead were dim and blocked by trees.
 There was no moon.
-But, I was not going to let him take away the last connection I had to my Mom.
+But, I was not going to let him take away the last connection I had to my mom.

 I took off at breakneck speed down the hill.
 I felt my ankle give way, but caught my balance and kept on running and screaming for help.
 I wanted witnesses.
 I wanted the neighbours to come out.
 They did, but they did not know what to do.
 Was I just a bad teenager who deserved to be kept in line by my father?
 Or, was I really in danger?

 An aunt also came out to see what all the fuss was about.
 I asked her to keep him away from me.
-I just wanted to talk to my Mom.
+I just wanted to talk to my mom.
 Why couldn’t he just let me talk to her?
 She didn’t believe me.
 I was overreacting.
 I was lying.
 I was a bad teenager.
 Why would I say these things about my poor father?

 The rage took over.
 I was back in third person.
 I threw myself onto the rocky, broken road and screamed.
 I was sick of this.
 I was sick of this life.
 Then, I got up and started running toward the highway and the sea.
 “I’m sick of all of you!”
 I shouted behind me.